JoGSal/J-fleet/docs/Using Fleet/Fleet-UI.md

    <iframe src="https://www.youtube.com/embed/1VNvg3_drow" allowfullscreen></iframe>
 </div>

+### Gentle Introduction to Queries and Osquery

+If you are new to using queries and osquery, start with the basics.
+Queries in Fleet allow you to ask a multitude of questions to help you manage, monitor, and identify threats on your devices.

+For beginners, it's helpful to review some common queries available in Fleet's query library to understand how they work and what kind of data they can retrieve.

 ## Create a query

 Queries in Fleet allow you to ask a multitude of questions to help you manage, monitor, and identify threats on your devices.